FooQoo/PRChecklistify/pages/side-panel/src/context/README.md

 -   Handle side effects carefully within the context, using `useEffect` appropriately.
 -   When extracting information from URLs, use a dedicated function like `extractPRInfo` to encapsulate the logic.
 -   Avoid redundant navigations (e.g., navigating to the same page twice in a row).
+-   When using `useEffect` for token checks, use a `firstMount` atom to ensure the navigation to token setup only happens on initial load.

 ## Notes for Developers